voideditor/void/CONTRIBUTING.md

 - Build New Features ([Project](https://github.com/orgs/voideditor/projects/2/views/3))
 - Submit Issues/Docs/Bugs ([Issues](https://github.com/voideditor/void/issues))

+Most of Void's code lives in `src/vs/workbench/contrib/void/browser/` and `src/vs/platform/void/`.

 ## Building the full IDE

-Please follow the steps below to build the IDE.
-If you have any questions, feel free to [submit an issue](https://github.com/voideditor/void/issues/new) with any build errors, or refer to VSCode's full [How to Contribute](https://github.com/microsoft/vscode/wiki/How-to-Contribute) page.

-Most of Void's code lives in `src/vs/workbench/contrib/void/browser/` and `src/vs/platform/void/`.

 ### a.
 Build Prerequisites - Mac

-If you're using a Mac, make sure you have Python and XCode installed (you probably do by default).
+If you're using a Mac, you need Python and XCode.
+You probably have these by default.

 ### b.
 Build Prerequisites - Windows